 Let’s all admit it: car insurance just isn’t very exciting.
 No matter your background, your hobbies, or your interests, most people can agree that car insurance just isn’t something to spend much time thinking about.
-Though seemingly harmless, this collective agreement that car insurance is boring can lead to serious missteps when shopping for coverage.
+Though seemingly harmless, this collective agreement that car insurance is boring can lead to serious missteps when shopping for coverage, and ultimately harm you when it comes time to file a car accident claim for your injuries.
 Understanding the different kinds of car insurance and their limits can save you money and ensure you have enough coverage in case of an accident.

 Most states have a required minimum amount of car insurance coverage in order to legally drive your car.
 Even if you opt to purchase the minimum amount of coverage, it’s important to understand the fine print of what you’re buying.
 After understanding exactly what you’re buying, you may find that you need more coverage than the minimum required.
 While no one likes to pay for more than what they need, it’s also not a good idea to be caught empty-handed in case of an emergency.
 Fail to have enough coverage in an accident and you could be stuck paying for repairs and medical bills out of pocket.
 Insurance experts at The Zebra state “an at-fault accident raises insurance premiums an average of 46% nationally, a speeding ticket between 20-30%, and a DUI nearly 80%.
 The best things consumers can do to lower their insurance rates are to maintain continuous coverage, maintain a clean driving record, and to shop around for quotes every six months or year to ensure they’re getting the right coverage at the best price for their changing needs.”